Function spaces for decoupling: Embeddings

 if $s\geq r$ and $q\geq v$.

-On the other hand, some of the other embeddings involving the function spaces for decoupling are more subtle, and to prove those we will rely in part on the following norm inequalities involving the functions $(\ph_{\w})_{\w\in S^{n-1}}$ from Section \ref{subsec:packets}.
+On the other hand, some of the other embeddings are more subtle, and to prove those we will rely in part on the following norm inequalities involving the functions $(\ph_{\w})_{\w\in S^{n-1}}$ from Section \ref{subsec:packets}.